What is Fasting?

 Generally speaking, fasting is safe for most people.
 It’s not recommended for children, pregnant or breast-feeding women, or people with type 1 diabetes.
 If you’re underweight, have ever struggled with an eating disorder, or if you have any serious health conditions like liver, heart, or kidney disease, I don’t recommend intermittent fasting.

-I always recommend a quick consult with your doctor before starting any new dietary changes.
+As a fasting specialist, I always recommend a quick consult with your doctor before starting any new dietary changes.

 Do I have to restrict my other food choices?